Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Data management – understanding how data is stored, integrated, and shared across the business.

-• Analytics and insight – learn how data is turned into meaningful information that guides decisions and how to develop and deploy visualisations.
+• Analytics and insight – understand how data is turned into meaningful information that guides decisions.
+Learn how to develop and deploy visualisations.

 • Regulation and compliance – gaining awareness of how data is protected and used responsibly.